wonma/100-days-of-code/log.md

 **Thoughts**
 Some code practices didn't work but at least I get more used to the concept of creating a suite of tests in React.
 I should be proud of my persistency!

+---

+### Day 83: January 17, Tuesday

+**Today's Progress**
+- Revisited my old UX/UI designer-oriented portfolio website built with WordPress.
+- Figured out the difference between Netlify (static web app hosting) and DeployHQ (github to server deployment automation).
+- Dived deep into the WordPress custom code, set up the dev environment for streamlined, automated deployment.
+  - Used wordpress/scripts package to compile files
+  - Converted POSTCSS to SASS
+  - Added the browser sync package for auto reload
+  - Connected local depo to Github, Github to the staging website server on my hostinger account.

+**Thoughts**
+Started to seriously think about how to organize and streamline my portfolio development process.
+It was something intimidating because I knew I had to dig into the old code.
+I learned a lesson.
+Document my projects in a seperate Google Sheet and stay on the top of them without hassle.

 <!--

 <!-- ### Day 1: June 27, Monday